Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

-Who would have thought that a monovalent cation would become such a powerful weapon against a range of mental illnesses?
+Who would have thought that a monovalent cation such as lithium would become such a powerful weapon against a wide range of mental illnesses?
 Well, that seems to be the case.
-And if you're living with bipolar disorder or any other mood disorder, adding lithium as a part of your prescription plan wouldn't be a bad idea.
+And if you're living with bipolar disorder or any other mood disorder, adding lithium into your prescription plan wouldn't be a bad idea.
 Why?

-Lithium is a power-packed medication for mood disorders, especially bipolar disorder, and may serve as an incredible solution for people with suicidal ideation.
+Lithium is a mood stabilizer used in treating several mental illnesses, especially mood disorders like depression and bipolar, and may serve as an incredible solution for people with suicidal ideation.
+Lithium is also particular effective for managing ADHD.
 But that's just the tip of the iceberg.

 Lithium protects neurons in the brain and may slow down aging, thereby preventing Dementia.

 You may wonder.
 Doesn't all this sound a bit too fantastic?
-Not exactly, there is a bunch of research behind those claims.
+Not exactly, there is a ton of research behind those claims.

 Let's look at a few.

-Lithium has become a go-to drug for treating mood disorders like depression and mania in bipopla disorder, as it may serve more or less like a mood stabilizer.
+Lithium has become a go-to drug for treating mood disorders like depression and mania in bipopla disorder, as it works as a mood stabilizer.

 Lithium may be particularly effective in treating treatment-resistant bipolar disorder, as it may stabilize your mood midway between the high (mania) and low (depression).
 It's also great for ADHD as it may help curb hyperactivity.
 Lithium may even be a better alternative to stimulants for ADHD.

-But arguably the best part about lithium for mood disorders is its impact on suicidal ideation.
-Patients with suicidal thoughts can greatly benefit from lithium as it can help reduce the tendency of self-harming behavior..
+But arguably the best part about lithium and mental health is its impact on suicidal ideation.
+Patients with suicidal thoughts can greatly benefit from lithium as it can help reduce the tendency of self-harming behavior.

 Lithium may protect the brain and prevent dementia